Three Fundamental Questions in Modern Infinite-Domain Constraint Satisfaction: Abstract

 \section{Abstract}

 The Feder-Vardi dichotomy conjecture for Constraint Satisfaction Problems (CSPs) with finite templates, confirmed independently by Bulatov and Zhuk, has an extension to certain well-behaved infinite templates due to Bodirsky and Pinsker which remains wide open.
-We provide answers to three fundamental questions on the scope of the Bodirsky-Pinsker conjecture.
+We formulate three fundamental questions on the scope of the Bodirsky-Pinsker conjecture and provide positive answers to them.

 Our first two main results provide two simplifications of this scope, one of structural, and the other one of algebraic nature.
 The former simplification implies that the conjecture is equivalent to its restriction to templates without algebraicity, a crucial assumption in the most powerful classification methods.
-The latter yields that the higher-arity invariants of any template within its scope can be assumed to be essentially injective, and any algebraic condition characterizing any complexity class within the conjecture closed under Datalog reductions must be satisfiable by injections, thus lifting the mystery of the better applicability of certain conditions over others.
+The latter yields that the higher-arity invariants of any template within its scope can be assumed to be essentially injective, and any algebraic condition characterizing any complexity class within the conjecture closed under Datalog reductions must be satisfiable by injections, thus lifting the mystery of the better applicability of certain algebraic conditions over others.

 Our third main result uses the first one to show that any non-trivially tractable template within the scope serves, up to a Datalog-computable modification of it, as the witness of the tractability of a non-finitely tractable finite-domain Promise Constraint Satisfaction Problem (PCSP) by the so-called sandwich method.
-This generalizes a recent result of Mottet and provides a strong hitherto unknown connection between the Bodirsky-Pinsker conjecture and finite-domain PCSPs.
+This provides a particularly strong connection between the Bodirsky-Pinsker conjecture and finite-domain PCSPs.